Software-Knife-and-Tool/mu/README.md

 % make -C metrics/regression commit
 ```

 The `base` target produces a performance run and establishes a base line.
 The `current`  target produces a secondary performance run.
-The current summary will be checked into the repo as the base at the next commit.
 The `report` target produces a human-readable diff between `base` and `current`.
+Normally, you'd run a

 The `regression` makefile has additional facilities for development, including reporting on individual tests.
 The `help` target will list them.